acucciniello/BlogPostImages/Native-v-Web-Apps/Native v Web apps - what's driving user behavior and what does it mean for developers?.md

 ### Screen Size

 Over the past couple of years, the average screen size has increased from three inches back in 2007 all the way to five inches in 2014.
-Some phones these days are six inches!
+Some phones have screens that are six inches!
 As the screen sizes get larger, it is easier for the user to do more on their mobile device.

 Check out this [article][sSizes] for an in-depth look on Screen Sizes and its affects.

 ### Internet Access

 Year by year more and more people have internet access and this is partially due to the amount of smartphones.
-People have internet nearly where ever they would like and whenever they would like.
+People have internet nearly wherever they would like and whenever they would like.

 If you want to learn more about increasing internet access check out this [link][internetUsage].

 ### Phone Hardware

 Over the recent years, phones can now take 4K images and video.
 The screen resolutions have even increased up to 4K recently.
-RAM has increased in devices also, with some devices having four GB of RAM which is what some lower end computers.
+RAM has increased in devices also, with some devices having four GB of RAM which is what some lower end computers have.

 **Verdict**: All of the improvements in phone hardware and increased internet access makes it easier to do things on the go with their mobile devices.

 ## What does this mean for Developers?